HackBulgaria/NodeJS-1/exam1/3-Site-Mapper/README.md

 ### Don't go too deep
 Site maps could get quite big, so limit them to 500 links in total.
 This means the response to `/sitemap` should have a `"sitemap"` property with length of no more than 500.

+### Don't crawl outside the domain
+If the starting url given is `http://reddit.com/r/nodejs` than you should only make requests to links from it pointing to other things on `reddit.com`. `http://reddit.com/r/javascript` is OK. `http://dev.reddit.com` is OK.
+Anything on `http://news.ycombinator.com` is not OK

 ### robots.txt
 Respect a site's [robots.txt](http://www.robotstxt.org/) when crawling it to build a site map.